November 26, 2006

 The same year as he made Halloween, John Carpenter directed a high-rise twist on Rear Window, called Someone’s Watching Me (1978), recently released on DVD.

-Killdozer (1974) - perhaps inspired by the success of Duel, this was an adaption of Theodore Sturgeon's story - a rock from outer space infects a huge bulldozer with a killer intelligence.
+Killdozer (1974) - perhaps inspired by the success of Duel, this was an adaption of Theodore Sturgeon's story - a rock from outer space infects a huge bulldozer with a killer intelligence!
 Clint Walker (The Dirty Dozen) is the stolid construction manager trapped with his crew on an island with killer machinery.
 Robert Urich (Vegas, 1978) and Neville Brand (Eaten Alive, The Ninth Configuration) co-star.
 It's a short jump from this plot to Stephen King's poorer Maximum Overdrive.
-Killdozer is not on DVD - but here's the comic adaption!.
+Killdozer is on DVD in the Universal Vault Series, and here's the comic adaption!

 Don’t Be Afraid of the Dark (1973) - a bizarre and creepy ‘old house with a secret’ starring Kim Darby.
 Like Gargoyles, the plot is far out enough to have freaked out a generation.
 This was available on VHS a long time ago.
 The only film remotely like it, I guess, is The Gate (1987), that starred a very young Stephen Dorff.
 Update November 2009 - Don’t Be Afraid of the Dark is now available on DVD as part of the Warner Archives Collection.

-The Possessed (1977) was the TV movie answer to The Exorcist (which they certainly couldn't show on TV) - it featured a hot pre-Star Wars Harrison Ford.
-Again, not out on DVD.
-James Farentino starred.
-Not on DVD.
+The Possessed (1977) was the TV movie answer to The Exorcist (which they certainly couldn't show on TV for years to come) - it features a hot pre-Star Wars Harrison Ford.
+James Farentino and Joan Hackett starred.
+On DVD from Warner Archive - full review here.

-Most famously, Steven Spielberg’s first features were made for TV – Duel (1971), will its tail-gating trucker from hell, was so effective that it was released around the rest of the world into cinemas.
+Most famously, Steven Spielberg’s first features were made for TV – notably Duel (1971), with its tail-gating trucker from hell so effective that it was released around the rest of the world into cinemas.

 My other favourite TV movies were from writer/producer/director Dan Curtis.
 He proved that, with a budget, he could deliver the goods.
 Without a budget he made the infamously cheap daytime soap opera Dark Shadows, its ratings saved by the introduction of a vampire into the gothic romance.
 The success of the show even spawned two feature films, both of which are better representations of what Curtis was capable of.
 I wish he’d made more movies for the cinema - Burnt Offerings (1976) was scary in the way Japanese horror is today - as creepy as it was bloody.